LaVern Gibson Championship Cross Country Course

 The LaVern Gibson Championship Cross Country Course is a cross country course in Terre Haute, Indiana.
 The course is one of the few purpose-built cross country courses in the world.
 The facility is part of 250 acre that comprise the Wabash Valley Family Sports Center just east of the Terre Haute International Airport.
 The course is built on a reclaimed coal mine and consists of an external loop of 3 km and four internal loops that allow for circuits of varying lengths.
 Indiana State University's cross country team uses the course for its home meets.

 History

-The course was dedicated on October 17, 1997.
-In its short history, it has hosted multiple championship meets.
-The course has hosted the NCAA Division I Great Lakes Regional in 1998, 1999, 2001, and 2003, and Division III Regional in 2009 and 2012.
-The most prominent meet it has hosted has been the Men's and Women's NCAA Division I Cross Country Championships (2002, 2004-2011, 2013-2014, 2016, 2019).
-It has additionally hosted the Men's and Women's NCAA Division III Cross Country Championships in 2012 and 2024.
-In 2004 it also became the host site of the state high school championship meet for Indiana, as well as the Nike Cross Nationals (NXN) Midwest Regional Meet in 2009.
+The course was dedicated on October 17, 1997 for the Indiana Intercollegiate Championship.
+Since that time the facility has hosted multiple championship meets at the collegiate and high school level.
+The most prominent meet the facility has hosted has been the NCAA Division I Men's and Women's Cross Country Championships (2002, 2004–2011, 2013–2014, 2016, 2019, 2026).
+It has additionally hosted the NCAA Division III Men's and Women's Cross Country Championships in 2012 and 2024.
+In 2004, the course became the host site of the state high school championship meet for Indiana, as well as the Nike Cross Nationals (NXN) Midwest Regional Meet in 2009.
 It has also hosted numerous other invitational and conference championship meets since it opened.